-Paulo Franco is a Richmond, Virginia based singer/songwriter.
+Paulo Franco is a Richmond, Virginia based bilingual singer/songwriter.
+He has opened for the likes of nationally touring acts such as Chris Knight and Bloodshot Records artists Cory Branan and Austin Lucas.
 His music has been featured on radio stations XL102's Studio B, WRIR and WDCE in Richmond, WNRN in Charlottesville, VA and WHRV in Hampton Roads, VA.
 He was also been featured on WTVR Channel 6's Virginia This Morning.
 In 2012, he was named a finalist in the Southeast region of the Mountain Stage NewSong songwriting contest.
 He was the only Virginia songwriter so selected in 2012.
-In 2014, he was selected to showcase at Cape May Singer/Songwriter Festival and placed a song co-written with Bryan Lamontagne on NBC's Parenthood.
+In 2014, he was selected to showcase at the Cape May Singer/Songwriter Festival and placed a song co-written with Bryan Lamontagne on NBC's Parenthood.

 When it comes down to answering the Eternal Rock and Roll Question, Beatles or the Rolling Stones, Paulo checks the Stones box.
 But, he shares a birthday with George Harrison (February 25) and the first album he ever bought when he was six years old was Let It Be.
 Be sure to ask him the story about when he bought it.
 John Doe of X fame and Virginia music legend Dr. Ralph Stanley are also February 25th Native Sons.